obsfx/console8/README.md

 npm install -g console8
 ```

-`console8` uses `iohooks` package to handle the keyboard events so you may have to install with `sudo` for post installation and execute with `sudo` to get necessary permissions from your system.
+`console8` uses `iohooks` package to handle the keyboard events so you may have to install with `sudo` and -`-unsafe-perm=true` for post installation and execute with `sudo` to get necessary permissions from your system.

 # how to use